Lamar Advertising (NASDAQ:LAMR) Updates FY23 Earnings Guidance

 Lamar Advertising (NASDAQ:LAMR – Get Rating) issued an update on its FY23 earnings guidance on Friday morning.
-The company provided EPS guidance of $5.14-5.21 for the period, compared to the consensus EPS estimate of $5.17.
+The company provided earnings per share (EPS) guidance of $5.14-5.21 for the period, compared to the consensus estimate of $5.17.
 Lamar Advertising also updated its FY 2023 guidance to $5.14-$5.21 EPS.

 Lamar Advertising Increases Dividend

-In related news, Director Thomas V. Reifenheiser sold 2,200 shares of the firm’s stock in a transaction on Monday, November 28th.
-The stock was sold at an average price of $98.61, for a total value of $216,942.00.
-Following the completion of the sale, the director now owns 39,671 shares of the company’s stock, valued at $3,911,957.31.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-14.99% of the stock is currently owned by company insiders.
+In other news, Director Thomas V. Reifenheiser sold 2,200 shares of the stock in a transaction dated Monday, November 28th.
+The shares were sold at an average price of $98.61, for a total transaction of $216,942.00.
+Following the sale, the director now owns 39,671 shares of the company’s stock, valued at $3,911,957.31.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+14.99% of the stock is currently owned by insiders.

-Several institutional investors have recently modified their holdings of the company.
-Harbour Investments Inc. raised its stake in shares of Lamar Advertising by 79.5% during the fourth quarter.
-Harbour Investments Inc. now owns 429 shares of the real estate investment trust’s stock worth $41,000 after buying an additional 190 shares during the last quarter.
-Point72 Hong Kong Ltd purchased a new position in Lamar Advertising in the 2nd quarter worth about $90,000.
-Covestor Ltd raised its holdings in Lamar Advertising by 167.8% during the 1st quarter.
-Covestor Ltd now owns 1,090 shares of the real estate investment trust’s stock valued at $127,000 after buying an additional 683 shares during the period.
-Cibc World Market Inc. raised its stake in Lamar Advertising by 11.4% in the first quarter.
-Cibc World Market Inc. now owns 2,006 shares of the real estate investment trust’s stock valued at $233,000 after buying an additional 206 shares during the last quarter.
-Finally, Putnam Investments LLC acquired a new stake in shares of Lamar Advertising in the fourth quarter worth approximately $201,000.
-Hedge funds and other institutional investors own 79.73% of the company’s stock.
+Several hedge funds have recently made changes to their positions in the business.
+EP Wealth Advisors LLC raised its holdings in Lamar Advertising by 2.8% in the first quarter.
+EP Wealth Advisors LLC now owns 4,129 shares of the real estate investment trust’s stock valued at $480,000 after acquiring an additional 112 shares in the last quarter.
+Advisors Asset Management Inc. raised its holdings in Lamar Advertising by 5.0% in the first quarter.
+Advisors Asset Management Inc. now owns 3,491 shares of the real estate investment trust’s stock valued at $406,000 after acquiring an additional 165 shares in the last quarter.
+Harbour Investments Inc. raised its holdings in Lamar Advertising by 79.5% in the fourth quarter.
+Harbour Investments Inc. now owns 429 shares of the real estate investment trust’s stock valued at $41,000 after acquiring an additional 190 shares in the last quarter.
+Beacon Pointe Advisors LLC raised its holdings in Lamar Advertising by 2.4% in the first quarter.
+Beacon Pointe Advisors LLC now owns 8,609 shares of the real estate investment trust’s stock valued at $1,000,000 after acquiring an additional 200 shares in the last quarter.
+Finally, Industrial Alliance Investment Management Inc. raised its holdings in Lamar Advertising by 0.6% in the fourth quarter.
+Industrial Alliance Investment Management Inc. now owns 34,560 shares of the real estate investment trust’s stock valued at $3,262,000 after acquiring an additional 200 shares in the last quarter.
+Institutional investors and hedge funds own 79.73% of the company’s stock.

 Lamar Advertising Co engages in advertising services.
 The firm rents advertising space on billboards, buses, shelters, benches, logo plates, and in airport terminals.
 The company was founded in 1902 and is headquartered in Baton Rouge, LA.